apache/tvm/docs/langref/relay_adt.rst

 resulting in the *match* syntax for ADTs.
 Hence, ADTs are sometimes called "tagged unions" because an ADT instance is tagged by the name of the constructor used to produce it and can later be inspected based on the tag.

+Because each ADT has a finite set of constructors, it is straightforward to determine whether a function processing an ADT instance is handling all possible cases.
+In particular, the type system can ensure that types are properly assigned in all cases when deconstructing an ADT instance, in contrast to :code:`union` types in C.
+Hence, it is often easy to reason about ADTs.

 *Implementation detail: Relay ADT definitions are global and are stored in the module, similarly to global function definitions.
 An ADT name is, in fact, a global type variable